otrv4/otrv4/architecture-decisions/016-prekey-server.md

 to manage (or even know about) profiles.
-In this case, if Alice wants to preserve the same long-term key (and fingerprint) among multiple clients she will always have multiple profiles for the same long-term key that can be concurrently active (not-expired).
+In this case, if Alice wants to preserve the same long-term key (and fingerprint) among multiple clients she will always have multiple profiles for the same long-term key that can be simultaneously active (not-expired).
 This is due the fact that profiles are per-device and should not allowed to be exported/imported by clients.

-Clients needs to be aware of how to handle this, and may need to inform the user before sending the offline message to multiple devices.

-Clients could use the instance tag on the received prekey messages to determine if the received prekey messages are from the same device.
-This could happen if the INITIATOR's client decided to publish a new profile (and prekey messages) in preparation to the expiry of the currently published profile.
+Clients should group all received prekey messages, and choose from each group only the one with the latest expiry time.
+This must be done to avoid sending multiple offline messages to the same device.
+If there's still multiple prekey messages after filtering out duplicate instance tags, the client needs to decide which client the offline message should be sent to, or even send to all of them.
+Clients may need to inform the user before sending the offline message to multiple devices, or ask the user about which from the many possible actions should be taken.

 #### SCENARIO 4